vencatron/gencatsite/VERCEL_ENV_SETUP.md

 ### Issue: "Cannot connect to database"
 **Solution**: Verify DATABASE_URL is properly formatted and Neon database is active

+### Issue: "Failed to upload file" for document uploads
+**Solution**: Confirm all AWS S3 environment variables are set, redeploy, and ensure the IAM user has access to `iamatrust-client-documents`

 ### Issue: Email sending fails
 **Solution**: Ensure Gmail App Password is used (not regular password) and 2FA is enabled